myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > Broadcaster: A Resident of **Dunno What Water**
 >
-> Subject: No places to tread on, all we have is sinking.
+> Subject: No place to tread on, all we have is sinking.
 >
 > Message:\
 > Panic swept the region of the land.
 All people from any strata are confused to save themselves.
 They wear any clothes and carry any things they can get.
 There is no more land to tread on.
 Everything has melted.
 Only [**The Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md) on Earth is sinking every civilization ever built.
 >
 > Commenter: [**Cap’n ROTY BROI (ID 530)**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md)
 >
-> Comment: All hand hoy!!!
+> Comment: All hands ahoy!!!
 >
 > ***
 >